-Rating: ★★★★☆ (3.75)
+Rating: ★★★☆☆ (3.75)

 Seventeen-year-old Abby Turner’s summer isn’t going the way she’d planned.
 She has a not-so-secret but definitely unrequited crush on her best friend, Cooper.
 She hasn’t been able to manage her mother’s growing issues with anxiety.
 And now she’s been rejected from an art show because her work “has no heart.”
-So when she gets another opportunity to show her paintings Abby isn’t going to take any chances.
+So when she gets another opportunity to show her paintings, Abby isn’t going to take any chances.

 Which is where the list comes in.

 Abby gives herself one month to do ten things, ranging from face a fear (#3) to learn a stranger’s story (#5) to fall in love (#8).
-She knows that if she can complete the list she’ll become the kind of artist she’s always dreamed of being.
+She knows that if she can complete the list, she’ll become the kind of artist she’s always dreamed of being.

-I loved the theme of creating a list to help change the way you see the world or the way in which you do something that you previously thought was easy.
-Abby thought her art was easy and didn’t feel the need to change her perspective on it – but throughout the course of the story it was clear that sometimes other perspectives are an advantage, not a disadvantage.
-It really makes the reader think that sometimes going outside of our comfort zones can have beneficial results!
+I absolutely love the theme of creating a list to help change the way you see the world, or how you do something.
+Abby thought her art was easy.
+But, through the course of the story it’s clear that we need other perspectives.
+Sometimes going out of our comfort zone is good!

-I highly recommend this to anyone looking for a story of romance, friendship and finding your inner self and peace!
-I will definitely be going for some more Kasie West books in the future!
+Overall, I highly recommend this to anyone looking for a story of romance, friendship and finding your inner self and peace!
+I will definitely be going for some more Kasie West books in the future.
 Especially since this was the first in a set of three standalone books, where the characters crossover!
 Can’t wait to see how things unfold in other books!

-Favourite Quote: “That we can only control ourselves.
-No matter how much we wish we could twist and bend someone’s will to ours, they have to want to.”
+”We can only control ourselves.
+No matter how much we wish we could twist and bend someone’s will to ours, they have to want to.Favourite Quote

-Buy the Book:
+Buy the Book